Ovid/code-cutnpaste/README.md

 to gather this data.
 On multi-core machines, you can easily use this to max our your CPU and speed up duplicate code detection.

-## `threshhold`
+## `threshold`

 A number between 0 and 1.
 It represents a percentage.
-If a duplicate section of code is found, the percentage number of lines of code containing "word" characters must exceed the threshhold.
+If a duplicate section of code is found, the percentage number of lines of code containing "word" characters must exceed the threshold.
 This is done to prevent spurious reporting of chunks of code like this:

             };          |         };